aboffa/CoCo-trie/README.md

 An introduction to string dictionary, a motivating example, a detailed description of CoCo-trie with proof about the space and time complexity, and experiments against well-established and highly-engineered trie-based string dictionaries are in the paper:

->  A. Boffa, P. Ferragina, F. Tosoni, and G. Vinciguerra, “Compressed string dictionaries via data-aware subtrie compaction,” SPIRE 2022.
+>  A. Boffa, P. Ferragina, F. Tosoni, and G. Vinciguerra, “Compressed string dictionaries via data-aware subtrie compaction” SPIRE 2022.

-## Build the project :rocket:
+## Build the project 🔧

 To build the CoCo-trie: